Amedeus/GPS/README.md

 ## Installation

-you need python3 and some common libraries
+You need python3 and some common libraries

 To add gps.py in the path :
 ```bash